Mimino666/SublimeText2-python-open-module-new/README.md

 ------------------

 Use the setting `path` to modify the contents of sys.path, used for module search.
 See the default settings for reference

+FAQ
+===

+### Plugin doesn't work for `sys` or `datetime` modules.
+Is it a bug?

+No it is not a bug.
+Some modules simply doesn't have .py files available, thus cannot be opened.
+For example `sys` module is on your system probably as `sysmodule.c` file.
+For other modules, maybe only .pyc files are available.
+There is nothing that can be done about this.
+Sorry.